-ALMA visibility weights are formally set to $1/\sigma^2$, where σ is the RMS noise expected per integration time and per bandwidth2.
-The weights column in the measurement set is normally updated during the calibration process3.
+ALMA visibility weights are formally set to $1/\sigma^2$ , where $\sigma$ is the RMS noise expected per integration time and per bandwidth.
+The weights column in the measurement set is normally updated during the calibration process.
 These weights are used by tclean in CASA when producing images.
 When concatenating multiple measurement sets, the weights need to be consistent.
 Any ALMA data that were pipeline calibrated using CASA version 4.2.2 or later or that were manually calibrated using CASA 4.3 or later have consistent weight calculations; see Section 13.2 for information on finding the CASA version.
 When combining older ALMA data, it is imperative to verify the visibility weights.
 The CASA Guide on Data weights and combination provides more information about weights in ALMA data.

 A few issues regarding fields need to be taken care of when concatenating or imaging multiple measurement sets.
 If the target positions are not the same in all of the measurement sets, they may be handled by CASA as different fields when the data are concatenated and may be renumbered.
-As a consequence, the field and phasecenter parameters for tclean that are used for imaging a concatenated dataset may differ from the parameters used for the individual measurement sets in that concatenated dataset.
-In observations of Solar https://casadocs.readthedocs.io/en/stable/notebooks/uv_manipulation.html#Combine-MeasurementSets.
+As a consequence, the field and phasecenter parameters for tclean that are used for imaging a concatenated dataset may differ from the https://casadocs.readthedocs.io/en/stable/notebooks/uv\manipulation.html#Combine-MeasurementSets.